AlphaLabs/AlphaLabsFoundationBundle/README.md

-# AlphaLabs Foundation Bundle | A useful base for Symfony2 projects: paginated collection, based service & repositories...
+# AlphaLabs Foundation Bundle

+> A useful base for Symfony2 projects: paginated collection, base service & repositories...

 This bundle offers some tools which can be helpful to start on a new Symfony2 project.